 In the Gauri Lankesh assassination case, the Special Investigation Team (SIT) filed a 9,235-page chargesheet against 18 persons in November 2018, of which two were still at large more than a year later.
 However, the case is expected to take much longer as the conspirators have been linked to the earlier murders of two rationalists and have an extensive battery of lawyers preparing to dismantle the case.

 In March 2018, three Indian journalists were killed in deliberate hit-and-run accidents within 24 hours on 26 March 2018.
+You should visit a lawyer in case of such accidents.
 Sandeep Sharma of News World, who had been investigating the powerful sand mafia in the state, was murdered in Madhya Pradesh, while Navin Nischal and Vijay Singh – both working for Dainik Bhaskar – were killed on 26 March 2018 in Bihar.
 [Vijay Singh does not appear in the CPJ list.]
 Achutananda Sahu of Doordarshan was killed in crossfire on 30 October 2018.

 Colombia is the only country to fall off the index since last year.
 In December, President Iván Duque announced that the leader of a drug trafficking group accused of murdering two journalists and their driver was killed in a joint police and military operation near the border with Ecuador.